Current and past lab members

 Dr Noham Wolpe, MD PhD MRCPsych

-I am a senior lecturer at Tel Aviv University and a visiting scholar at the University of Cambridge.
+I am a senior lecturer at Tel Aviv University and a psychiatrist and visiting researcher at the University of Cambridge.
 Prior to this, I was a National Institute of Health Research Academic Clinical Fellow in general psychiatry at the

 University of Cambridge and Cambridgeshire and Peterborough NHS Foundation Trust.